Carol Cram at Pratto del Valle in Prato

 Exhibition space at the Botanical Gardens

-Ever since then, I’ve longed to visit the Teatro Olimpico in Vicenza.
-This pretty town is a short train ride from Padua, and so we set off on a blue sky day to check it out.
+Ever since then, I’ve longed to visit Vicenza’a Teatro Olimpico.
+This pretty town is a short train ride from Padua, and so I set off on a blue sky day to check it out.

 Visit to the Teatro Olimpico